 Example 3 (Boys from Brazil).
 Greene and Cohen imagine, with Gideon Rosen's and Gregory Peck's help, essentially a Republic-like scenario where people are bred and educated in the way that Hitler was.
 Well, when one such individual (Mr Puppet, or 'Rudolf') begins behaving like the actual Adolf, are we to say that he was acting freely and was responsible for what he was doing?
 Although his regular rationality is not compromised, our intuitions shift.
 Or so Greene and Cohen argue.
-We increasingly see Rudolf as a puppet manipulated by the breeder, something that diminish or eliminate his freedom.
+We increasingly see Rudolf as a puppet manipulated by the breeder.
+In effect he is free no longer.

 The implications are stark.
 If Rudolf is a puppet, isn't Adolf a puppet too?
 Even if there was no conscious external agency putting Adolf in motion, there were no less powerful impersonal forces like genes, the father, Austrian politics and education.
-If the Guardians are, we say, manipulated or brainwashed, isn't the most rational agent in the same condition?
+If the Guardians are, we say, manipulated or brainwashed, is the most rational agent not in the same condition?

 Our intuitions shift when we realise that there is some ultimate external source of your character and your motives, including your rational motives.
 And this means that we tend to distinguish between what you are and what your brain (along with other parts of the body) is or does.
-Now any ordinary reflection would show that there is no tenable distinction there.
+Now any empirical/psychological reflection would show that there is no tenable distinction there.
 You are your brain.
 If there is anyone in the driving seat, when you act, it must be your brain.
 There is no homunculus manipulating the brain and the rest of the body.

 Remark 4.
-Neither should there necessarily be a unified control center in the brain that we could identify with the 'self' now interpreted thoroughly reductively.
-There are rather different modules vying for attention, so to speak.
+Neither should there necessarily be a unified control centre in the brain that we could identify with the 'self' now interpreted thoroughly reductively.
+There may be rather different modules vying for attention, so to speak.
 When you are voicing an opinion, expressing an intuition or a feeling, you are acting like a spokesman of these modules (that's Minsky's and Kurzban's favourite metaphor).
-Remark 5 (Margalit's gambit).
-To be filled in class.